Fancy Letting Your Home on Airbnb? Read Up on The Rules First

 Most residential mortgages don’t allow short-term lets as standard – although some will grant consent in return for a fee.
 Metro Bank recently became the first mortgage lender to add a clause to its home loans allowing borrowers to let out their property through Airbnb for up to 90 days a year without asking its permission.

-Homeowners should double-check their home insurance policies to see if they would be covered if something happened while a third party was staying in the property.
+Homeowners should double-check their home insurance policies to see if they would be covered if something happened while a third party was staying on the property.
 Most policies won’t pay out if you invite a guest into your home and they steal something – so make sure your valuables are locked away if you let a room to strangers.